-Secondary Education - General Science, Bachelor of Science in Education
+Secondary Education - Earth Science, Bachelor of Science in Education

 This program is accredited by the Council for the Accreditation of Educator Preparation (CAEP)